umuplus/cloudomium-middleware/README.md

 # Cloudomium Middleware

-This project is a set of opinionated tools for easier serverless development on AWS Lambda.
+This project is a set of opinionated simple tools for easier serverless development on AWS Lambda.

 ## Middleware Supported Organizers for AWS Lambda

-There are different organizer classes for various needs, such as **CloudomiumHttpLambda**, **CloudomiumSqsLambda**, **CloudomiumKinesisLambda**, etc.
+There are different organizer classes for various needs, such as **HttpLambda**, **SqsLambda**, **KinesisLambda**, etc.

 ### Before / After The Lambda Handler